Fangtastic Halloween Email Campaign: Tips & Tricks (Or Treats?)

 Halloween phrases like “a spooky tale to whet your appetite”, “gore-geous biscuits”, “scary-good chocolates” entertain and engage the customers making them read this creepy story till the end.
 Being able to hold attention is an important task for anyone who writes texts of this length.

 So, if your holiday marketing email contains a large piece of text, consider using Halloween-themed language throughout.
-Funny festive storytelling is a great opportunity to represent your brand as a witty and loyal friend for the customers.
+Funny festive storytelling is a great opportunity to represent your brand as a witty and loyal friend to the customers.

-What is the best time to start your campaign
+What is the best time to start your campaign?

 Creating a series of email marketing campaigns is a better way to get more sales.
 Find some time several days (2-3 weeks better) before Halloween to plan activities and provide customers with the right incentives.

-• Best day and time: Tuesday, Wednesday, and Thursday –– 9 am to 11 am
+• Best day and time: Tuesday and Thursday — 5 am to 10 am

 Happy Halloween email ideas and examples to try out this season